semeleven/alternatrr/README.md

     - LETSENCRYPT_EMAIL=YOUREMAILADDRESS
     volumes:
     - /opt/sonarr:/opt/sonarr  #Mounting the directory with sonarr.db in it
+    - /opt/radarr:/opt/radarr  #Mounting the directory with radarr.db in it
     - /opt/alternatrr/app:/opt/alternatrr/app #Mounting the alternatrr.db peristent login
 ```